datahoundz/Springboard_Data_Science/06_Milestone_Report.md

 ### Stronger Correlation Between Gun Ownership and Firearm Suicide

+Gun ownership rates, unsurprisingly, display an even stronger relationship to the state's firearm suicide rate with a correlation of 0.748 and an r2 of 0.559.
+The map plot highlights regional variations in this effect as further displayed by the regional correlation plot.

     ## # A tibble: 1 x 3
     ##       N   cor    r2
     ##   <int> <dbl> <dbl>